git-lfs/git-lfs/docs/spec.md

 ## Intercepting Git

 Git LFS uses the `clean` and `smudge` filters to decide which files use it.
-The global filters can be set up with `git lfs init`:
+The global filters can be set up with `git lfs install`:

 ```
 $ git lfs init